-The University of Maryland School of Medicine part of the University of Maryland in Baltimore.
+The University of Maryland School of Medicine is part of the University of Maryland, Baltimore.
 Located on the west side of downtown Baltimore the university consists of six other professional schools, including the Graduate School, and the schools of Nursing, Pharmacy, Dentistry, Social Work and Law.

 Physicians, scientists, medical students and graduate students work side by side in state of-the-art-facilities, including, Health Sciences Facility I, Health Sciences Facility II, and the UMB BioPark.
 Research is conducted and classes are held in several buildings, including the Bressler Research Building, Howard Hall and the Medical School Teaching Facility (MSTF).

 Our campus continues to expand with new research and treatment facilities.
 Health Sciences Facility III, a 428,970-square-foot, 10-story, $305.4 million research building will open in 2018.
 And the new Maryland Proton Treatment Center, located in the UMB BioPark is providing the most advanced radiation technology in cancer treatment.

 The School of Medicine connected to the University of Maryland Medical Center (UMMC), the R Adams Cowley Shock Trauma Center and the Baltimore Veterans Administration Medical Center (VAMC), where faculty members treat patients.
 In addition, there are clinical practices for just about every specialty located on or near campus.
 UMMC and VAMC also offer many clinical opportunities for students.

 The Southern Management Corporation Campus Center provides a place for students, faculty, staff, and alumni to nurture their collective mind, body, and spirit.
 The facility has an Olympic-sized pool, full-service athletic facility, ballroom with catering services and a variety of dining options.